 - In perineal surgery, the surgeon goes through the perineum or anus.
-The surgeon can place a piece of mesh or suture material around the circular muscle that controls the anus (anal sphincter).
-This type of surgery does not stress the body as much as other types of surgery, but it is more likely that prolapse will occur again.
+This type of surgery does not stress the body as much as other types of surgery.
+But it is more likely that prolapse will occur again.
 It is most often used for frail, older adults who have other serious medical problems.
 It does not correct the condition that is causing the prolapse and can lead to problems with constipation or blockage.
 People who have this type of surgery may need frequent laxatives or enemas.
-Rectal prolapse will come back in about 3 to 5 out of every 10 people who have this surgery.footnote 1
+Rectal prolapse will come back in about 1 to 3 out of every 10 people who have this surgery.footnote 1

 If the surrounding tissue is no longer holding part of large intestine in the correct position, your surgeon may have to remove part of the intestine and then reattach it to the rectum.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

 Specialist Medical Reviewer C. Dale Mercer, MD, FRCSC, FACS - General Surgery

 Current as of: November 14, 2014

 To learn more about Healthwise, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.